Internship/Field Work Information

 - A master’s degree in counseling or a related profession

 - Two years of professional experience in alignment with the student’s program

 In addition, site supervisors need to acquire knowledge of TU’s program expectations and have appropriate training in counselor supervision.
 Expectations are outlined in the Fieldwork Agreement form and Internship Manual.
 In addition, Site Supervisor Training has been provided covering counselor supervision strategies, key concepts and best practices.
-This training also provides site supervisors with the information needed to easily and efficiently conduct weekly time log and narrative review/approval in TU’s online tool called Typhon.
-The Site Supervisor Letter provides additional technical information about Typhon access, and we are always here to assist if questions arise.
+This training also provides site supervisors with the information needed to easily and efficiently conduct weekly time log and narrative review/approval in TU’s online tool called Tevera.
+The Site Supervisor Letter provides additional technical information about Tevera access, and we are always here to assist if questions arise.

 Finally, the Memorandum of Understanding solidifies the important working relationship TU hopes to establish with your agency.

 If you are preparing to take your first fieldwork course, please review the Fieldwork Letter for students and complete the online Fieldwork Intent Form.
 Completion of this form is the first step in the fieldwork planning process and should be completed no later than eight weeks prior to a semester in which you will be enrolled in Practicum, Internship I, II or III.
-All students in fieldwork are required to purchase an account in Typhon, our online fieldwork documentation tool.
+All students in fieldwork are required to purchase an account in Tevera, our online fieldwork documentation tool.
 A one-time fee for program use needs to be completed prior to the start of the practicum semester.
-All students will be trained on the proper use of Typhon during the first week of practicum by the practicum instructor and step-by-step instructions on how to use Typhon are linked below.
+All students will be trained on the proper use of Tevera during the first week of practicum by the practicum instructor and step-by-step instructions on how to use Tevera are linked below.

 Please review the TU Fieldwork Site Selection presentation and plan to work closely with Stacie Reilly, the Fieldwork Coordinator, who will provide support to you as you seek and secure a suitable fieldwork site.